billydassi101-ship-it/PictMagic/README.md

 pinned: false
 ---

-# 🎨 CartoonifyAI — K-Means Color Reduction
+# 🎨 PicTMagic — K-Means Color Reduction

 Transform any photo into a cartoon using a K-Means clustering algorithm built from scratch in Python!